Alligator meat: History

 Alligator eggs are also consumed by humans.

 United States

 In the mid-1800s, alligator meat was used in some regional cuisines in parts of the Southern United States.
 During this time, it was used in dishes such as gumbo.

 Alligator eggs were a part of the cuisine in many areas of the Southern United States in the early 1900s.
 During this time people would harvest the eggs and then sell them as a source of income.

 Harvesting of wild alligator eggs is illegal without a proper permit; violators face serious fines and jail time.

 Religion

 Islam

 It is a matter of ongoing debate among Islamic scholars as to whether alligator meat is halal.
 Some consider alligator haram as a predatory animal.
 However, due to their aquatic nature, alligator meat is generally deemed halal, following the same tenets that apply to fish and other scaled aquatic life.
 Alligator meat is not explicitly condemned under Sharia.

+Christianity

+In 2010, the Archdiocese of New Orleans declared that alligator meat belongs to the "fish family" and, for the purposes of the Friday fast, is considered seafood, therefore allowing Catholics to consume it on Fridays and Ash Wednesday.